subspace/protocol-specs/docs/decex/permissioned_evm.md

     - `domain_runtime_config`: configurations that are specific to each domain type:
         - `Evm`:
             - `Public`: a public EVM where the contract creation allow list can't be changed (even by the domain owner or sudo)
-            - `Private { initial_contract_creation_allow_list }`: A private EVM, with the accounts that are initially allowed to create contracts on this EVM domain.
+            - `Private { initial_contract_creation_allow_list }`: A Permissioned EVM, with the accounts that are initially allowed to create contracts on this EVM domain.
+(It is called "Private" for backwards compatibility.)

 The default configuration is `Public`.